"

 3. Write Personalized Cover Letters that Align Applicant Strengths with Employer Needs

 Cover letters—just mentioning them can spark anxiety, frustration, or confusion.
 You’ve spent hours polishing your resume; now you need a perfectly personalized cover letter, too?
 Absolutely.
 Think of your cover letter as the handshake and brief conversation you’d have with an employer if you were meeting them in person.
-It’s your chance to clearly introduce yourself, showcase your personality, and explicitly connect your experiences to exactly what the employer needs.
+It’s your chance to introduce yourself, showcase your personality, and explicitly connect your experiences to exactly what the employer needs.

 A great cover letter transforms your application from generic to personal, compelling, and relevant.
 It tells the employer: “Not only am I qualified—I’m exactly who you’re looking for.”
 Let’s explore exactly how to write personalized cover letters that effectively align your strengths with the employer’s specific needs.